sharmaeklavya2/blog-source/content/posts/latex-tips.md

 To make this just-before-submission process easier, I formulated some best practices and wrote programs to automate a few tasks.

-### Splitting a document into multiple tex files
+### Splitting a document into multiple TeX files

 A common practice is to split a LaTeX document into multiple files.
 There is a file for each section, and they are all `\input` into a main file (usually named `main.tex`).
 Some people, including me, like this approach for various reasons.

-One disadvantage of such a splitting is that publishers often ask for a single tex file.
+One disadvantage of such a splitting is that publishers often ask for a single TeX file.
 Then we need to copy-and-paste everything into a single file.
 But this need not be a deterrent, because I automated this process:
 [github:sharmaeklavya2/tex-flatten](https://github.com/sharmaeklavya2/tex-flatten).